 - Operation in both complex airspace and to/from remote aerodromes

 The skills and experience gained during your training and command building time will put you in a good position to provide your services to an employer as a professional pilot.

 In order to gain the required 70 hours of PIC time you will be given planned navigation exercises.
-You will also be given up to 15 hours of your own time where you have the choice to explore the countryside with friends and family.
 Many students will offer acquaintances flights on a cost-sharing basis, meaning you can legally split the costs equally between you and passengers - saving you up to 75% on your flying hours in a 4 seater.